Careers

 Responsive bottle feeding

 Its may not be appropriate to offer formula feeds as much as breastfeeds because this could lead to over feeding.
-However, mothers who are bottle feeding their babies can be still feed in a responsive way.
+However, parent/carers who are bottle feeding their babies can be still feed in a responsive way.
 Looking out for feeding cues rather than having a strict 3-4 hourly routine will enable babies to have control over their feeding pattern.

 During the feed: